hacke78/Paster-plus-plus/README.md

 # Paster++

 Remote console copy/paste utility.
-It allows the user to paste the text-based content from clipboard into a remote console.
+It allows a user to paste text-based content from clipboard into a remote console.
+Many remote console applications does not support standard OS copy/paste.

 It supports web-based and clinet based remote console application such as VMware, ILO, IDRAC, IPMI, etc. and allows the user to paste from the normal clipboard into such windows.
 Remote console applications does not noramlly support the normal copy/past functions.
 The utility overcomes this by simulating normal keystrokes.

+Use-cases:
+- Paste complex passwords from a password vault into to login on console.
+- Transfer code/scripts into a console window where there is no IP network attached.

 ## Usage